 Bottom line: cinnamon is a great addition to your diet

 Cecere, Pike, Sollid, and Malkani all agree that there needs to be more human research on the extent of the health benefits of cinnamon.
-Some early research suggests cinnamon might also have positive effects on Multiple Sclerosis, HIV, and Alzheimer’s disease, among others.
+Some early research suggests cinnamon might also have positive effects on multiple sclerosis, HIV, and Alzheimer’s disease, among others.
 But what is cinnamon good for?
 It’s good for sprinkling on food as a safe way to boost the antioxidants in your diet.
 It shouldn’t be the main treatment for health issues thanks to a lack of human research, but eating it certainly won’t hurt.
-Plus, the delicious flavor pairs well with many types of produce and could make you eat more fruits and vegetables.
+Plus, the delicious flavor pairs well with many types of produce and could encourage you to eat more fruits and vegetables.
 Adding low-calorie spices like cinnamon to your recipes is one 30 healthy eating tips that might change your life.

 - Hillary Cecere, RDN, registered dietitian for Eat Clean Bro, Red Bank, NJ.